0xAJH/0xAJH/README.md

 ## About Me

-Hi there 👋, I'm Adam, an aspiring practitioner of data driven science and engineering.
+Hi 👋, I'm Adam, an aspiring practitioner of data driven science and engineering.

 I'm currently in the final year of my Master of Data Science degree and am seeking to expand my skill-set in order to solve meaningful problems faced by organisations and society.